adamlin859/DataStructure/README.md

 Build minimum spanning tree by continually seleting the edges with the smallest weight and accepts the edges if it does not cause a cycle.
 Implemented using a forest (a collection of trees).
 Starting with |V| single node trees, then adding edges to merge two trees into one.
 Uses disjoint set to determine if there are cycle.

+### NP-Completeness

+Complexity are not known.
+One of the formost open problem in theoretical computer science.